November 6, 2025 Amsterdam NE

 It was a quick drive into Ypres.
 We passed thru a couple of villages on the way and Ton was struck by how few businesses were open, and how few people were moving about.
 It’s a dreary day, but part of the dreariness comes from the lack of people about.

-The main square in Ypres had a lot fo cars, but very few people.
+The main square in Ypres had a lot of cars, but very few people.

 But today we were not looking at cities or architecture, we were out to sample good Belgian beer.
 We love Belgian beer and advocate for it in all of our travels over the more famous German beer.
 Belgian beer just feels more creative than German beer to us.
 The tastes are more pronounced and the varieties have more character in our opinion.